Canonical sequences of optimal quantization for condensation measures

-The Voronoi region generated by $a\in \ga$ is denoted by $M(a|\ga)$.
-The following proposition is known (see \cite{GG, GL1}): \begin{proposition} Let $P$ be a continuous Borel probability measure on $\D R^d$.
-Let $\ga$ be an optimal set of $n$-means for $P$, and $a\in \ga$.
-Then, \begin{itemize} \item[(i)] $P(M(a|\ga))>0$, \item[(ii)] $ P(\partial M(a|\ga))=0$, \item[(iii)] $a=E(X : X \in M(a|\ga))$, \end{itemize} where $X$ is a random variable with distribution $P$. \end{proposition} Proposition~\ref{prop10} says that if $\ga$ is an optimal set and $a\in\ga$, then $a$ is the \tit{conditional expectation} of the random variable $X$ given that $X$ takes values in the Voronoi region of $a$.
-Such an $a$ is also refereed to as the \tit{centroid} of the Voronoi region $M(a|\ga)$ with respect to the probability distribution $P$.
-Let $S_i : \D R^d \to \D R^d$ for $i=1, 2, \cdots, N$ be contracting similarities.
-Let $(p_0, p_1, \cdots, p_N)$ be a probability vector, and $\gn$ be a Borel probability measure on $\D R^d$ with compact support.
-A probability measure $P$ on $\D R^d$ such that
+If $\ga$ is an optimal set and $a\in\ga$, then $a$ is the \tit{conditional expectation} of the random variable $X$ given that $X$ takes values in the Voronoi region of $a$ \cite{GG, GL1}.
+Such a point $a$ is also refereed to as the \tit{centroid} of the Voronoi region $M(a|\ga)$ with respect to $P$.

-is called an \tit{inhomogeneous self-similar measure} associated with the system $(\set{S_j}_{j=1}^N, (p_j)_{j=0}^N, \gn)$.
-Let $P$ be the inhomogeneous self-similar measure as defined above and let $C$ be the support of $\gn$.
-Then, the support of $P$ is equal to the unique nonempty compact subset $K:=K_C$ of $\D R^d$ satisfying